 Someone Who CAN Help

-Maybe their annoyance is actually ignorance.
-And perhaps people who are inconvenienced by your unresolved grief can point you toward what you really need.
+Maybe their annoyance is actually ignorance about unresolved grief.
+And perhaps people who seem inconvenienced by your grief can still point you toward what you really need.

 You need help to make it through.

 But not just any help.
 You need help from someone who “gets it” and, more importantly, who gets you.